lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ### read()

-The next function we will walkthrough is the FaceDetectorClass::read() function which must be specialized specifically to the model that it will load and run.
+The next function we will walkthrough is the FaceDetectorClass::read() function which must be specialized specifically to the model that FaceDetectorClass will load and run.

 1. Use the Inference Engine API InferenceEngine::CNNNetReader object to load the model IR files.
-This comes from the XML file that we specified on the command line, using the "-m" parameter.
+This comes from the XML file that is specified on the command line using the "-m" parameter.

 ```cpp
     InferenceEngine::CNNNetwork read() override {